+• Graduation from a high school (or its equivalent) that is state approved or is institutionally accredited by a CHEA-approved agency.

-- A diploma or proof of graduation from an accredited or state approved high school, or its equivalent. - A minimum GPA of 2.0 in all high school coursework transcripts (if a student has less than 12 semester hours of post-secondary education) - At least 8 semester hours of transferable college credit or documented military training as defined by Trident's transfer policy. - Proof of English proficiency (international students only; see section on English Proficiency) - A minimum GPA of 2.0 in all transferable coursework
+- At least 8 semester hours of transferable college credit or documented military training as defined by Trident's transfer policy. - Proof of English proficiency (international students only; see section on English Proficiency)